h2020-westlife-eu/wp5-cloud-connectors/README.md

 Only read operations (list a directory, get a file) are supported.
 Write operations are not implemented at this point.

 ### Provider Specific information
+For providers that need an OAuth2 token (Dropbox, Google Drive), it is necessary to have a separate web interface to handle the authorization flow.
 ##### S3
 The token is a json hash with keys: access_key_id, secret_access_key, bucket_name
 ##### Google Drive